akka/akka/akka-docs/src/main/paradox/typed/cluster-sharded-daemon-process.md

 ## Scalability

-This cluster tool is intended for small numbers of consumers and will not scale well to a large set.
-In large clusters it is recommended to limit the nodes the sharded daemon process will run on using a role.
+This cluster tool is intended for up to thousands of processes.
+Running with larger sets of processes might see problems with Akka Distributed Data replication or process keepalive messages.

 ## Configuration